hqng/hqng.github.io/_posts/2019-09-07-OTandInference-p3.md

 $$
 {% endraw %}

 Strong concavity property of entropic regularization ensures the solution of ($\ref{eq3.12}$) is unique.
-Moreover, it can achieve a differentiable solution using Sinkhorn's algorithm.
+Moreover, it can lead to a differentiable solution using Sinkhorn's algorithm.
 To come up with Sinkhorn iteration, we need an additional proposition.<br>

 <a name="prop1"></a> **Prop.1**: <i>If $ \small P_{\epsilon} \mathrel{\vcenter{:}}= \arg \min_{P \in U(a, b)} \left\langle P, M_{X Y}\right\rangle \- \epsilon \mathcal{H}(P) $ then: $ \small \exists ! u \in \mathbb{R}\_{+}^{n}, v \in \mathbb{R}\_{+}^{m} $ such that: </i>
 {% raw %}